 If a person does something wrong, criticism should not be your immediate reaction.
 Stay calm and help him or her correct that mistake.
 Patience is the virtue of a great leader.
 Your job as the team leader is to assist individuals in identifying when and where they go wrong along with the solution.
 Timely communication is the key here.
 Moreover, the team members should have the liberty to express their thoughts.
 If your subordinate hesitates in approaching you, the existing setup is definitely unhealthy.
 Have a channel where people feel free to communicate.

 Also Read: How to Manage Remote Teams?

 Dividing workload is an art.
 Not everyone can do it.
 It's easy to say, "United we stand, divided we fall."
-If you think you know how to divide workload in a team and know how to allocate work to team members, you can easily take up a managerial post in a team.
 What according to you is the definition of excellent teamwork?
 How would you divide tasks among individuals?
 Do comment.